himanshu2454/Kunteksto/docs_source/source/intro.rst

 - Python 3.5 or later.
 - Installation of SQLiteBrowser.
 See: http://sqlitebrowser.org/
 - The requirements.txt file contains the Python requirements and can be installed (see below) using the *pip* command.
-- A copy of the S3Model RM schema s3model_3_0_0.xsd
+- A copy of the S3Model Reference Model schema s3model_3_0_0.xsd

 .. _install: